 It is impossible to overstate the critical role played by emergency personnel such as police officers, firefighters, and paramedics.
 Their ability to render essential aid during times of crisis is something upon which every citizen relies.
 However, there are circumstances in which the rapid response on which we place such tremendous value is executed in a manner which causes innocent parties to suffer serious injuries or worse.
 When an auto accident is the result of negligent operation of an emergency vehicle, it can sometimes be difficult for victims to secure the financial compensation they need and deserve.
-Denver car accident attorney, Jeremy Rosenthal, understands the complexity of cases involving emergency responders and other governmental entities and is prepared to tackle the distinct procedural challenges these types of cases present.
+Denver car accident lawyer, Jeremy Rosenthal, understands the complexity of cases involving emergency responders and other governmental entities and is prepared to tackle the distinct procedural challenges these types of cases present.

 Common Causes of Emergency Vehicle Accidents